-Outcome-based measurables: morbidity rate (e.g. udder health, milk quality), behaviour, changes in milk yield, physical appearance (e.g. lesions).
+Outcome-based measurables: morbidity rate (e.g. udder health, milk quality); behaviour; changes in milk yield; physical appearance (e.g. lesions).

-m) Painful husbandry procedures
+13. Painful husbandry procedures

 Husbandry practices are routinely carried out in cattle for reasons of management, animal welfare and human safety.
 Those practices that have the potential to cause pain should be performed in such a way as to minimise any pain and stress to the animal.
+Such procedures should be performed at as early an age as possible or using anaesthesia or analgesia under the recommendation or supervision of a veterinarian.